Chloé Lukasiak: Writing

+In November 2025, former Dance Moms costar Nia Sioux published her book, Bottom of the Pyramid: A Memoir of Persevering, Dancing for Myself, and Starring in My Own Life.
+Lukasiak wrote the foreword for the book, noted Nia, "which is really, really, really special."

 Personal life

 In 2015, Lukasiak was diagnosed with silent sinus syndrome, and had surgery to correct the condition.

 In 2019, Lukasiak was accepted into Pepperdine University, where she studied creative writing and marketing, and graduated in December 2023.
 In April 2020, Lukasiak revealed that she had been battling three types of eating disorders for the past few years by posting a poem that she had written about it on her Instagram account.
 Lukasiak elaborated more about her experience with her eating disorders in a video on her official YouTube channel.

 From 2015 to 2016, Lukasiak dated actor Ricky Garcia.
 In 2020 Lukasiak began dating skateboarder and influencer Brooklinn "Brook" Khoury.
 In May 2024 she revealed to PEOPLE that the relationship had ended and that she had "been single for a while".